-- The water resource plan to clarify that local water utilities are required to hold water supply work approvals in addition to water access licences, and that local water utilities in this plan area include local government authorities. - Schedule D (the risk assessment) of the water resource plan to clarify that local water utilities can apply for additional shares if they don't have an integrated water cycle management plan, as long as they can demonstrate the share and extraction components of the licence are the minimum required for the proposed use of the water.
+- The water sharing plan to remove reference to the Gwydir Watercourse Plan of Management Area.
+This area was established to protect the groundwater ecosystems and recharge processes associated with the Gwydir wetlands.
+The revised water sharing plan provides protection for these by: - o applying rules about access to water - applying minimum distance rules between new bores and between bores and groundwater dependent ecosystems to minimise interference and protect groundwater dependent ecosystems - o identifying high-priority groundwater-dependent ecosystems. - The water resource plan to clarify that local water utilities are required to hold water supply work approvals in addition to water access licences, and that local water utilities in this plan area include local government authorities. - Schedule D (the risk assessment) of the water resource plan to clarify that local water utilities can apply for additional shares if they don't have an integrated water cycle management plan, if they can demonstrate the share and extraction components of the licence are the minimum required for the proposed use of the water.